damilolaedwards/bsc/README.md

 # License
 secure-contracts and building-secure-contracts are licensed and distributed under the [AGPLv3 license](https://github.com/crytic/building-secure-contracts/blob/master/LICENSE).
 Contact us if you're looking for an exception to the terms.

+# License
+secure-contracts and building-secure-contracts are licensed and distributed under the [AGPLv3 license](https://github.com/crytic/building-secure-contracts/blob/master/LICENSE).
+Contact us if you're looking for an exception to the terms.

+# License
+secure-contracts and building-secure-contracts are licensed and distributed under the [AGPLv3 license](https://github.com/crytic/building-secure-contracts/blob/master/LICENSE).
+Contact us if you're looking for an exception to the terms.

+# License
+secure-contracts and building-secure-contracts are licensed and distributed under the [AGPLv3 license](https://github.com/crytic/building-secure-contracts/blob/master/LICENSE).
+Contact us if you're looking for an exception to the terms.

+# License
+secure-contracts and building-secure-contracts are licensed and distributed under the [AGPLv3 license](https://github.com/crytic/building-secure-contracts/blob/master/LICENSE).
+Contact us if you're looking for an exception to the terms.